AxiansITSecurity/Restsh/docs/FirstSteps/Start.rst

     restsh [configuration file]

-After selecting the configuration file Restsh asks for the username and password if it is not specified in the configuration file or in environment variables.
+After selecting the configuration file Restsh asks for the username and password if it is not specified in the configuration file or as environment variables.

 The environment variables are: